kyeno/gemlink/doc/amqp.md

 Each notification has a topic and body, where the header corresponds to the notification type.
 For instance, for the notification `-amqpubhashtx` the topic is `hashtx` (no null terminator) and the body is the hexadecimal transaction hash (32 bytes).
 This transaction hash and the block hash found in `hashblock` are in RPC byte order.

-These options can also be provided in snowgem.conf.
+These options can also be provided in gemlink.conf.

 Please see `contrib/amqp/amqp_sub.py` for a working example of an AMQP server listening for messages.

 ## Remarks

-From the perspective of snowgemd, the local end of an AMQP link is write-only.
+From the perspective of gemlinkd, the local end of an AMQP link is write-only.

 No information is broadcast that wasn't already received from the public P2P network.

-No authentication or authorization is done on peers that snowgemd connects to; it is assumed that the AMQP link is exposed only to trusted entities, using other means such as firewalling.
+No authentication or authorization is done on peers that gemlinkd connects to; it is assumed that the AMQP link is exposed only to trusted entities, using other means such as firewalling.

-TLS support may be added once OpenSSL has been removed from the Snowgem project and alternative TLS implementations have been evaluated.
+TLS support may be added once OpenSSL has been removed from the Gemlink project and alternative TLS implementations have been evaluated.

 SASL support may be added in a future update for secure communication.